LordTumnus/matlab-decorators/README.md

     end
 end
 ```

-%
-% This class defines a set decorator for Property1 and Property2, a get
-% decorator for Property3, and two method decorators for its method.
-% To understand the behaviour of the decorated class properties and methods, see
-% the decorators defined  in the "/+decorator" package
+This class defines a set decorator for Property1 and Property2, a get decorator for Property3, and two method decorators for its method.
+To understand the behaviour of the decorated class properties and methods, see the decorators defined in the "[/+decorator](https://github.com/LordTumnus/matlab-decorators/tree/main/%2Bdecorator)" package

-%
-%
+## License
+MIT
+## Disclaimer
+Don't use it for production :) This is something I did for fun and to see what can be achieved through Matlabs OOP metaprogramming features